ionic-team/ionic-site/docs/platform-customization/platform-classes.md

   <tr>
     <td>iOS</td>
     <td><code>platform-ios</code></td>
-    <td>The device is iOS, therefore the "look and feel" will be given the iOS treatment</td>
+    <td>The device is iOS; therefore, the "look and feel" will be given the iOS treatment</td>
   </tr>
   <tr>
     <td>iPad</td>
     <td><code>platform-ipad</code></td>
-    <td>iOS device is an iPad - this class is applied in addition to <code>platform-ios</code></td>
+    <td>iOS device is an iPad - this class is applied, in addition to <code>platform-ios</code></td>
   </tr>
   <tr>
     <td>Android</td>
     <td><code>platform-android</code></td>
-    <td>The device is Android, therefore the "look and feel" will be given the Android treatment</td>
+    <td>The device is Android; therefore, the "look and feel" will be given the Android treatment</td>
   </tr>
   <tr>
     <td>Windows Phone</td>
     <td><code>platform-windowsphone</code></td>
-    <td>The device is Windows Phone, therefore the "look and feel" will be given the Windows Phone treatment</td>
+    <td>The device is Windows Phone; therefore, the "look and feel" will be given the Windows Phone treatment</td>
   </tr>
 </table>

 ## Platform OS Version Classes

 Ionic also adds classes based on the OS version.
 This can be used to customize your project for a specific OS version.
-A class is added for the major version and the major + minor version.
+A class is added for the major version and the major + minor versions.

 The class is created by looking at the User Agent of the OS version.
 The major + minor class is created by replacing the `.` separating the major and minor version numbers with a `_`.
-So if you are running your project on a device running iOS 8.4 it will add the `platform-ios8` and `platform-ios8_4` classes.
-Below are some example classes but it is not limited to these.
+So, if you are running your project on a device running iOS 8.4, it will add the `platform-ios8` and `platform-ios8_4` classes.
+Below are some example classes, but you are not limited to these.

 <table class="table">
   <tr>